 (i) A half hour drive from Manali is the glacial Solang Valley offering the most stunning view.
 Owing to its fine slopes, the valley is a popular ski destination during the winters.
 In summers, it turns into a paragliding paradise.
 Sports like zorbing and horse-riding are also available in the valley.

-(ii) Connecting the Kullu and Lahaul Valleys, the Rohtang Pass is undoubtedly one of the most popular scenic spots of the Manali.
+(ii) Connecting the Kullu and Lahaul Valleys, the Rohtang Pass is undoubtedly one of the most popular scenic spots near Manali.
 Famous among adventure seekers, nature lovers and photographers, the drive to the Pass is an equally exhilarating experience as is exploring it.
 Enjoy skiing or mountain biking here while snow-capped peaks and glaciers surround you.

 The best time to visit the pass is between May-June and October-November.